Claudia Karvan

-Early years
+Early years and education

 Claudia Karvan was born in Sydney on 19 May 1972.
 She grew up with her mother, Gabrielle Goddard, and two siblings.
-For primary school she attended Glenmore Road Public School, Paddington.
-Her surname comes from her stepfather, Arthur Karvan, who was the son of a Greek immigrant, George Karvouniares (1910–1972), who had Anglicised his surname to Karvan.
-At the "What Women Want" forum in September 2002 she discussed the refugee crisis and mandatory detention, "[George] came out here at 16 years of age – on his own – from an island in Greece.
-He did not speak any English.
-His first job was selling ice-cream and the Australian kids would throw sand into it...
-I remember feeling very sorry when I heard these stories and sorry that this was his introduction to Australia.
-But this all seems like child's play compared with being locked up in detention camps."
+Her biological father, Peter Robins (died 2022) had separated from her mother when Karvan was a newborn.
+He was later diagnosed with schizoaffective disorder.
+Her surname comes from her stepfather, Arthur Karvan, the son of a Greek immigrant, George Karvouniares (1910–1972), who had Anglicised his surname to Karvan.
+George had emigrated to Australia on his own aged 16 from an island in Greece, speaking no English, and started selling ice-cream.

-From the age of eight she spent a year living in Bali with her mother and two brothers.
-After returning to Australia, Karvan's family moved to King's Cross where her stepfather owned a restaurant and nightclub, Arthur's.
+From the age of eight Karvan spent a year living in Bali with her mother and two brothers.
+After returning to Australia, Karvan's family moved to King's Cross, where her stepfather owned a restaurant and nightclub, Arthur's.
 Andrew Denton interviewed her on Enough Rope in March 2003, where she recalled, "It was great fun, drag queens everywhere and drunk adults.
 It was also like a home, because we lived across the road, so after school I'd come there, and it would be a hive of industry."

-She attended the Sydney Church of England Girls Grammar School (SCEGGS), "I went to SCEGGS, which was around the corner in Darlinghurst.
+For primary school Karvan attended Glenmore Road Public School, Paddington.
+She then attended the Sydney Church of England Girls Grammar School (SCEGGS), "I went to SCEGGS, which was around the corner in Darlinghurst.
 And over the intercom they said, 'No girls are supposed to go beyond King's Cross Station any further down into Victoria Street.'
 That's where I live!...
 I do remember my street was out of bounds."
-AllMovie's Nathan Southern felt that, "Though she spent a short period dabbling in rebellious and somewhat edgy behavior, she remained inherently intellectual and heavily gravitated to literature as a primary source of fascination."
+AllMovie's Nathan Southern wrote, "Though she spent a short period dabbling in rebellious and somewhat edgy behavior, she remained inherently intellectual and heavily gravitated to literature as a primary source of fascination."